 - Eat a low-quality diet full of things like sugar

-- Have cardiovascular disease risk factors like high LDL cholesterol, low HDL cholesterol, high blood pressure, metabolic syndrome, etc.
+- Have heart disease risk factors.
+This includes things like high LDL cholesterol, low HDL cholesterol, high blood pressure, and metabolic syndrome

 - Get other harmful conditions like diabetes